 Small Intestine Cancer

-Getting small intestine cancer means abnormal cells in that section of your gastrointestinal tract are growing and dividing at a rapid pace — so fast that cells in your immune system that fight disease cannot keep up.
+Small intestine cancer develops when abnormal cells in a section of the gastrointestinal tract are growing and dividing at a rapid pace — so fast that cells in the immune system that fight disease cannot keep up.
 The five types of small intestine cancer differ depending on the type of cell affected.

-At City of Hope, we offer several screening methods for small intestine cancer, including blood chemistry studies, an endoscopic biopsy, an upper endoscopy, a CT scan and a PET/CT scan.
+If small intestine cancer is suspected, the care team may perform a series of tests, including blood chemistry studies, an endoscopic biopsy, an upper endoscopy, a CT scan and a PET/CT scan.
+During this process, the care team may also assign a stage to the cancer.

 Getting treated for small intestine cancer at City of Hope means you are steps away from labs where new treatments are being developed every day.